 It is the most elegant of the downtown theaters, with the others being lovely in their own rights.

-Last weekend, one of the best friends (Happy Birthday, Fiona!) a gal could have treated me to an evening at the symphony.
+A friends treated me to an evening at the symphony.
 Only my second symphony visit, it was a doubly delightful treat to enjoy “Alec’s Playlist” as conducted by Maestro Manfred Honeck and a unique organ experience by Cameron Carpenter.

 The program included Alec’s intro piece, which we commonly know as the key soundtrack to “2001 Space Odyssey,” but which bears the proper name, Also Sprach Zarathustra, Opus by Richard Strauss.

 That piece set the tone for a delightful commentary by Mr. Baldwin, personalizing the evening and giving the audience a glimpse into this accomplished actor’s love of classical music.